generaleagleyt/SkyLady/README.md

 - **What is a Template?**: The term "template" has many meanings in Skyrim modding, but for the purpose of SkyLady, we will use our own.
 By a "template" we understand a female NPC from your load order used as a source for appearance data (e.g. head parts, tint layers, facegen files, hair color, height, weight).
 In other words, it's a look of a female NPC.
 - **How Are Templates Selected?**:
   - Valid templates are female NPCs from humanoid races (defined in `SkyLady races.txt`).
-  - They must not be from blacklisted mods (Template Mods Blacklist), and require loose facegen files (except for vanilla plugins like Skyrim.esm, Dawnguard.esm, etc.).
+  - They must not be from blacklisted mods (Template Mods Blacklist), and require loose facegen files (templates from plugins like Skyrim.esm are automatically excluded, because they use BSA).
   - Templates are grouped by race, with selection based on `SkyLady Race Compatibility.txt`.
 - **Adding New Templates**: To expand the template pool, install mods with female NPCs (e.g., follower mods or female replacer mods), ensuring they have loose facegen files.
 - **Custom Races**: